Haddington and District Community Council and other organisation have a number of ways for the community to access funding and help.

 Owing to the matched funding condition, payment of any monies will be made when the fund matching has been proven.
 Details of this method are detailed later in the form below

-To access the Local Funding request form please click HCC Funding Application Form
+To access the Local Funding request form please click HDCC Funding Application Form

 Food & Clothing Grants